TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Speak Italian?

-Some Italian will definitely come in handy, as this area is not full of tourists — part of its charm.
-We studied Italian for 6 weeks online and were amazed at how much it helped and how it enabled us to connect with the locals.
+Some Italian will be useful, as this area is not full of tourists — part of its charm.
+We studied Italian for 6 weeks online and were amazed at how much it helped and enabled us to connect with the locals.
 Guides at the historic sites often speak only Italian.
-Your contacts at Salento Bici Tours speak English, and someone at most of your accommodations will know some English.
-You can manage without, but it’s more fun to try.
-(Salento Bici tours even offer a week’s guided tour of cycling and learning Italian.)
+Your contacts at Salento Bici Tours talk in English, and someone at most of your accommodations will know some English.
+You can manage without, but it's more fun to try.
+(Salento Bici tours even offer a week's guided tour of cycling and learning Italian.)

 For More Information

-B & B Palazzo dei Dondoli is a lovely B & B located in Lecce, Puglia.
+Luxury Rooms and Apartments at Palazzo dei Dondoli is a lovely — and relatively affordable, despite the name — accommodation located in Lecce, Puglia.

-Mac’s Adventures is an agency offering self guided walking holidays & cycling holidays in Europe and worldwide, and connected us to our cycling tour in Puglia.
+Mac’s Adventures is an agency offering self-guided walking and cycling holidays in Europe and worldwide.
+They connected us to our cycling tour in Puglia.

-Salento Bici Tours is a local company offering a variety of guided and self-guided cycling tours originating in Salento, Puglia, with options to include Italian language learning, food and wine.
+Salento Bici Tours is a local company offering a variety of guided and self-guided cycling tours originating in Salento, Puglia.
+Options include Italian language learning, food, and wine.

-Cherie Thiessen writes travel stories from Canada’s West Coast Gulf Islands.
-A member of the Travel Media Assoc. of Canada and the B.C.
-Travel Writers’ Assoc., she taught travel writing at the University of Victoria for many years, and lived and taught English abroad in China, Japan, and South Africa.
-Now in her late 60s, she continues to enjoy cycling, hiking and sailing.
+Cherie Thiessen writes travel stories from Canada's West Coast Gulf Islands.
+She is a member of the Travel Media Assoc. of Canada and the B.C.
+Travel Writers' Assoc.
+She taught travel writing at the University of Victoria for many years.
+She has also lived and taught English abroad in China, Japan, and South Africa.

 Related Topics